hchan/tachyonsJourney/README.md

 *Mission*:  Help Tachyon reach the furthest star and see what is beyond.
 *Game*: Navigate past asteroids until you reach the further star

-And when Tachyon got there, he realized ... that was not the furthest point of the universe.
+And when Tachyon got there, he realized ... that there was no the furthest point of the universe, for it was still expanding.
 The Earth scientists were correct, the universe was still expanding.
 In fact, even as fast as Tachyon was, with faster-than-light speed, he realized that the universe was expanding even faster than he could travel.
 That meant ... the universe was doomed to a Big Freeze.